Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Geometry of Coulomb Branch

 Certainly, there are more intricate connections between the geometry of $\X$ and the $D_4$ root system.
 In complex structure $I$, the Hitchin moduli space admits the Hitchin fibration over $\cB_H$ is an affine space, called the Hitchin base \cite{hitchin1987self}: \be \ee It is a completely integrable system so that generic fibers are abelian varieties (sometimes called ``Liouville tori'') and they are holomorphic Lagrangian with respect to $\Omega_I$, namely Lagrangian submanifolds of type $(B,A,A)$.
 For our case where $G=\SU(2)$ and the base curve is $C_{0,4}$, the Hitchin moduli space is of quaternionic dimension one, and a generic fiber $\bfF$ of the Hitchin fibration is topologically a two-torus.
 The Hitchin base $\cB_H$ is identified with the $u$-plane that parametrizes the complex structure $u$ of the Seiberg-Witten curve \eqref{SW-Nf4-generic}.

 At special points of the $u$-plane where the Seiberg-Witten curve becomes singular, a Hitchin fiber degenerates into a singular fiber.
 The geometry of the moduli space undergoes significant changes as the ramification parameters \eqref{tame} at the four punctures are varied, leading to changes in the types of singular fibers.
 A classification of these singular fibers is presented in the next subsection.
-A key insight into understanding this geometry under the change of the ramification parameters comes from its connection to the $D_4$ root system.

 Among physics literature, the geometry of the Hitchin moduli space for a curve with tame ramifications has been studied in great detail in \cite{Gukov:2006jk}.
 One of the key insights there is the action of the affine Weyl group on the second (co)homology group of the Hitchin moduli space.
 Consider the case where all ramification points correspond to full punctures, and the triples $(\alpha_j, \beta_j, \gamma_j) \in (\mathfrak{t}_j)^3$ take generic values.
 Following the notation of \cite{Gukov:2006jk}, we denote the corresponding moduli space as $\MH(\alpha_1, \beta_1, \gamma_1; \ldots; \alpha_s, \beta_s, \gamma_s;G)$.
 In this setting, the second integral homology group can be identified with the (generalized) affine root lattice: \be H_2(\MH(\alpha_1, \beta_1, \gamma_1; \ldots; \alpha_s, \beta_s, \gamma_s;G), \bZ) \cong \bZ\langle e\rangle \oplus \bigoplus_{j=1}^s \sfQ_j(\frakg)~, \ee where $e$ is the generator of the second homology group $H_2(\bfV, \bZ) \cong \bZ\langle e\rangle$ of the moduli space $\bfV$ of $G$-bundles.
 Consequently, the (generalized) affine Weyl group $\AWeyl^s \cong (\Weyl \ltimes \mathsf{t}(\sfQ^\vee))^s$ acts naturally on the second homology group.
 Here, $\sfQ^\vee$ represents the coroot lattice, which acts via affine translations $\mathsf{t}$, given explicitly by: \be \mathsf{t}(r_j^\vee)(\tilde{r}_j) = \tilde{r}_j - (\tilde{r}_j, r_j^\vee)e~, \quad j \in \{1,\ldots,s\}~. \ee